 ARCL uses the commercial bank model for settlement.
 ARCL offers settlement of funds through clearing banks empanelled.
 ARCL carries out all settlements only in Indian Rupees and operates only in Indian jurisdiction.
-The final settlement of amount payable/receivable by settlement banks however is in Central Bank money.

 If central bank money is not used, an FMI should conduct its money settlements using a settlement asset with little or no credit or liquidity risk